Drugs and sexual consent: Drug-facilitated sexual assault (DFSA)

 Drugs do not only affect one's decision on sexual consent but also cause a loss of ability to express it.
 Date rape drugs including ethanol, benzodiazepines, gamma-hydroxybutyrate, and ketamine are frequently used in facilitating sexual assault.

 Ethanol

 Ethanol is sometimes used as a date rape drug, as it can cause amnesia, impaired motor coordination, and mental confusion, all of which can aid the actions of sexual predators.

 Benzodiazepines

 Benzodiazepines are medications used to treat anxiety, stress, and insomnia.
 When the drug binds to the GABA receptor, sedation and muscle relaxation occurs.
 Flunitrazepam is a common benzodiazepine used in rape facilitation since it causes memory blackouts.

 Ketamine

-Ketamine is a dissociative anesthetic often abused for its euphoric and hallucinogenic tendencies.
-The drug could induce dissociation in the brain, which is the separation or disconnection in activities between the thalamus and limbic systems, causing amnesia that facilitate sexual abuse.
+Ketamine is a dissociative anesthetic often used recreatonally for its euphoric and hallucinogenic tendencies.
+The drug induces dissociation in the brain, which is the separation or disconnection in activities between the thalamus and limbic systems.
+In high doses, ketamine causes amnesia, inability to speak, and loss of consciousness, facilitating sexual abuse.

 Gamma-hydroxybutyrate (GHB)

 GHB have a chemical structure similar to neurotransmitter GABA.
 It is commonly used as a date rape drug due to its euphoric and CNS depressant effects which can slow down brain activity.
 Additionally, individuals may experience poor concentration and confusion after taking GHB.